jberkel/whassup/README.md

 [![Build Status](https://secure.travis-ci.org/jberkel/whassup.png?branch=master)](http://travis-ci.org/jberkel/whassup)

+> nothin. watching the game, decryptin' some messages. true.

 Provides access to WhatsApp messages stored on your Android phone, provided that automatic backups are enabled in the settings.
 For information about WhatsApp's "security" see the [WhatsApp Database Encryption Report].